synnea/ci-ifd-lead/dashboards/dashboards.md

 ![cfcommands](https://github.com/synnea/ci-ifd-lead/blob/master/dashboards/images/cfcommands.PNG)

 The picture above shows all the possible crossfilter commands.
 Note that a *red dot* means the data can be inspected with console.log, and a *blue dot* means it can be looked at with print_filter.
+Most of these commands have child commands, indicated by a grey dot.
+You must reach the end point of a command line in order to execute a command correctly.

 &nbsp;